 Among the myriad tools that can be used to customise WordPress into virtually anything, you’ll find a wide variety of ways to maximise SEO.
 From simple content tweaks to specialised SEO plugins like Yoast and All in One SEO Pack, the WordPress content management system lets you take SEO as far as you want it to go.

 Is WordPress good for SEO?

 WordPress didn’t win its place as the world’s favourite CMS by accident.
 Though much of its success owes to its accessibility, it doesn’t mean it skimps on important features like SEO compatibility.

 Even compared to its more advanced competitors, WordPress remains one of the best content management systems for SEO.
 On top of its out-of-the-box optimisation, one of the best things about the WordPress CMS is the range of options it gives you for implementing and optimising SEO yourself.

 First and foremost, high-quality content is vital for SEO.
 By ensuring your content is relevant, informative and up to date, you’ll build the foundations of a successful SEO strategy.

-Engaged visitors stick around for longer and tell their friends, meaning increased traffic, more inbound links – and everything feeding back to Google to push your site up through the rankings.
+Engaged visitors stick around for longer and tell their friends, meaning increased traffic and more inbound links – and everything feeds back to Google to push your site up through the rankings.

 But before web users can love your content, they need to find it.
 One of the primary ways to help search engines highlight your site is to ensure it features the keywords that users are searching for.